Walgreens The Thread

 Spironolactone: This diuretic medication for women helps prevent hair loss from worsening and can stop further hair loss and increase thickness of hair.
 Taken in pill form, spironolactone has been used successfully for decades to treat hair loss, including hereditary hair loss.

 Finasteride: A prescription pill for hair loss in men, finasteride is taken daily to slow hair loss and promote new hair growth.
-It may cause a diminished sex drive and increase the risk of prostate cancer.
+It may cause a diminished sex drive.
+It may also increase the risk of prostate cancer in men and breast cancer in women.
+Women who are pregnant or could become pregnant should not touch or handle broken or crushed finasteride pills.
+This medication may harm the fetus.

 Hair loss causes and solutions for hair regrowth